robertmuth/Cwerg/CodeGenA32/README.md

 If the expansion requires a scratch register, the register allocator will be told to reserve on via the insertion of a `nop1` IR opcode.

-This simplistic approach leaves some opportunities on the table, e.g.:
+This simplistic approach to code selection leaves some opportunities on the table, e.g.:

 * combining ALU opcodes with shifts of their source operands
 * combining loads/stores with shifts of their offsets